The strange case of the entity Gordon Davis

 The true events of the acquaintance between Soal and Davis

 After that casual meeting, Soal had no more news of Davis.
 Having reported a serious injury at the front in France, Soal returned home in June 1917, and went on to serve in the Army as an artillery instructor until 1919.
-In the fall of 1920 Soal went to visit a friend in Rochford, and it was on that occasion that an acquaintance of his friend referred to Gordon Davis as one of the city's residents who died in the war: so Soal took for granted – without making any investigation about it – that Davis had been killed, even talking about that with his family (Soal's brother stated to remember this event well).
-Instead, Davis, returning home after the war, had moved to Southend, where he established a real estate agency whose business prospered.
+In the fall of 1920 Soal went to visit a friend in Rochford, and it was on that occasion that an acquaintance of his friend referred to Gordon Davis as one of the city's residents who died in the war: so Soal took for granted – without making any investigation about it – that Davis had been killed, even talking about that with his family (Soal's older brother confirmed that he remembered this event well).
+Instead, Davis, returning home after the war, had moved to Southend, where he established a real estate agency whose business was thriving.
 However, for a while, the rumors that Davis had died in the war had actually spread in the Rochford area, as Soal was able to ascertain later, when Davis himself and his wife confirmed the fact.
 When, in the sitting of January 4, 1922, Soal got the first communication from Gordon, he was particularly impressed by the perfect reproduction of his friend's voice, tone and accent (which were identical to those he remembered during their last conversation on the train, not those of his old classmate), but he had not given much importance to the descriptions of the house provided by Nada, considering them entirely fanciful.
 However, he had taken note as always, word by word, of everything that had been said during the séances.

 A revealing visit